prof-tallman/codepuzzles/mathematics/jaccard/README.md

 2. ***Script Kiddie***:
    Let the user supply the inputs and choose how sets are built.
    - Read two inputs from the command line, e.g. `python jaccard.py "abc efg" "bcd-fgh"`.
-Notice that the command line parameters are quoted, since they contain spaces other symbols.
+Notice that the command line parameters are quoted, since they contain spaces and other symbols.
 Also, the spaces and symbols are not special; they are treated like any other letter.
    - Add two flags, `--chars` and `--words`, that changes between:
      - `--chars`: calculate the Jaccard Index using a set of distinct characters (this is the default if neither flag is provided).
      - `--words`: calculate the Jaccard Index using a set of distinct words that are split on whitespace.